Ingenium-Games/ingenium/Documentation/SQL_Migration_Guide.md

 ### Path 3: Full Migration

-Migrate all SQL calls to new `c.sql.*` API in one deployment.
+Migrate all SQL calls to new `ig.sql.*` API in one deployment.

 ## Step-by-Step Migration